JorgePereira09005/java_DungeonGame/README.md

 This exercise is part of the online "Object-Oriented programming with Java" course from the University of Helsinki.
 From the course page:

+"In this exercise, you implement a dungeon game.
+In the game, the player is in a dungeon full of vampires.
+The player has to destroy the vampires before his lamp runs out of battery and the vampires can suck his blood in the darkness.
+The player can see the vampires with a blinking of their lamp, after which they have to move blind before the following blinking.
+With one move, the player can walk as many steps as they want.

+The game situation, i.e. the dungeon, the player and the vampires are shown in text form.
+The first line in the print output tells how many moves the player has left (that is to say, how much battery the lamp has).
+After that, the print output shows player and vampire positions, which in turn are followed by the game map.
+In the example below, you see the player (@) and three vampires (v); in this case, the player has enough light for fourteen moves.
-"The user can move by giving a sequence of commands and pressing Enter.
+The user can move by giving a sequence of commands and pressing Enter.
 The commands are:

     w go up
     s go down